 \subsubsection{Data analysis}

-After each interview, transcripts were coded using an abductive coding approach by one of the authors.
+After each interview, transcripts were coded by one of the authors using an abductive coding approach.
 The code book was initially constructed in alignment with the interview guide and the LLM lifecycle framework~\cite{ding_2024_pipeline}.
 After an interview transcript had been coded, a second author reviewed the codes, after which these and any other reflections were discussed and shared among the author team.
-After the third interview, the first level codes started to be categorised in second level codes (or themes), which was continuously iterated and revised after the joint discussions.
+After the third interview, the first-level codes began to be categorised into second-level codes (or themes), which were iteratively refined and revised following joint discussions.
 The code book includes a general section of themes touching on the interviewees’ overarching understanding of the open LLM ecosystem, incentives and drivers, and experience of open collaborative development of their open LLM.

 The dual coding approach was iterated for all interviews to mitigate researcher bias.
-We further carried out peer-debriefings on a regular cadence to share our respective findings and come to a collective understanding.
-After I10, we summarized our findings in a tentative synthesis.
-While we agreed that the findings were starting to saturate---for example, as no additional high-level themes had emerged in recent interviews---we agreed to extend our investigation with I11-17 to broaden the diversity of our sample.
-After coding the 17th interview, we agreed that saturation was observable and concluded data collection and analysis.
+We also conducted peer debriefings at regular intervals to share our findings and reach a collective understanding.
+After I10, we summarised our findings in a tentative synthesis.
+While we agreed that the findings were starting to saturate — e.g., as no additional high-level themes had emerged in recent interviews — we agreed to extend our investigation with I11-17 to broaden the diversity of our sample.
+After coding the 17th interview, we agreed that saturation had been reached and concluded data collection and analysis.